 Food for Education and Child Nutrition in Senegal

-Parents, teachers and government to benefit children, families and entire communities.
+We work with parents, schools, and government agencies to benefit children, families, and entire communities.

-Podor and Dagana departments of the St. Louis region in Senegal.
+We’re working with 270 schools in the Podor and Dagana departments in the St. Louis region of Senegal.

 In Senegal, school attendance rates are low and drop-out rates are high, especially for girls.
-Malnutrition is also high, affecting 26 percent of children under the age of five due to insufficient diets and poor sanitation practices.
-Moreover, rural areas see chronic malnutrition twice as high as urban areas.
-Many children do not receive the nutrition needed at home to help them grow strong and stay attentive in school.
-With these problems intertwined, it is vital to address education, health and nutrition in concert.
+Malnutrition, the result of insufficient diets and poor sanitation practices, affects 26 percent of children under the age of five.
+At home, many children do not receive the nutrition needed to grow strong and stay attentive in school.
+Challenges to nutrition, health, and literacy are intertwined, so it is vital to address them in concert, through community-led and community-based solutions.

-Counterpart has been addressing health and education in Senegal through the Food for Education program since 2001.
+Counterpart has been improving health and education in Senegal through the USDA Food for Education program since 2001.
 Our previous program provided 4.5 million meals to 25,000 children in 174 schools throughout the Matam region, dramatically improving school enrollment and retention rates, especially among girls.
-Our current program is expanding on these results in the St. Louis region, focusing on improved literacy and health and nutrition.
-The program works directly with teachers, parents, community members and government to:
+Our current program is expanding on these results in the St. Louis region, focusing on nutrition, health, and literacy.
+The program works directly with parents, schools, community members, and government agencies to:

-To date, our program in the Saint Louis region of Senegal has achieved:
+To date, Counterpart and our partners in the St. Louis region have:

 United States Peace Corps